 In 2012 I attended a TEDx event and fell in love.
 TED’s vision captured my heart.
 I applied to TED for a license to put on a new TEDx event called TEDxStanleyPark.
 I became a “TEDx Organizer” and on March 17, 2013 the first TEDxStanleyPark event took place in front of 100 attendees at The Theatre inside the UBC Campus at Robson Square in Vancouver, British Columbia.
 Its 13 talks evoked 1 standing ovation and an aggregate of 20,000 video views within 12 months of their release.
 This event taught me many lessons – mostly of the “what not to do again” variety.

 At around this time it dawned on me that the events that I was producing were a blend of information and entertainment but they were not triggering significant action.
-In a blinding Aha moment I realized that ideas did not have to be end points but could be starting points for inspiring people to think differently and act bravely to serve humanity.
+In a blinding Aha moment I realized that ideas did not have to be end points but could be starting points for inspiring people to think differently and act bravely to address humanity’s pressing problems.
 My awareness of this potential was accompanied by a more practical realization: in order to elevate speakers from informational to inspirational they needed professional coaching.
 But who would pay for this coaching?
 I could not find professional speaker coaches willing to volunteer the amount of time that each speaker required to effect the transition from informational to inspirational.
 What I wanted to do with ideas – inspire people to take action – and was doing – “infotaining” people – were poles apart.

 The fifth TEDxStanleyPark event took place on March 3, 2018 in the Queen Elizabeth Theatre in front of 2,100 attendees.
 All 13 speakers received a standing ovation.
 In aggregate, their videos have received over 3,000,000 views since they were released in April, 2018.